ocramz/jianyu/README.md

 ## Notes

 The `simple` branch builds all within TravisCI, whereas the `master` branch builds a Docker container with VirtualBox/Vagrant inside.
-The additional layer of isolation in the `master` branch has ben introduced since the installation of VirtualBox is quite buggy (due to a )
+The additional layer of isolation in the `master` branch has ben introduced since the installation of VirtualBox is quite buggy (due to the `vboxdrv` kernel module not building properly)